 Is a member legally required to notify you if they hold a TT FAC?

-The Government is bringing forward legislation to require individuals to notify all pensions schemes they hold benefits with that they are relying on a TTFAC.
+Yes.
+If the member / personal representatives hold a TTFAC they must send a copy to all certification administrators within 90 days of receiving the TTFAC or before their first RBCE.

+A certification administrator is an:

+administrator of a registered pension scheme of which the individual is a member, or

+insurance company who is paying the individual a scheme pension or a lifetime annuity following the transfer of sums or assets from a registered pension scheme.

+Failure to send a copy of a TT FAC to all certification administrators is subject to a penalty under section 98 of the Taxes Management Act 1970.

 Which members should consider applying for a TT FAC?

 Members, or their personal representatives if they have died, may wish to apply for a TT FAC if:

-they have taken less than 25 per cent of their L T A as tax-free lump sums, and
+they have taken less than 25 per cent of their used L T A as tax-free lump sums, and

 the amount of tax-free lump sum(s) they can take is likely to be limited by the L S A and/or L S D B A.